 She served as a spy for the CIA until 2010

-This is the part of Fox's bio where we can say the least, and with very good reason.
-She was a covert operative for the CIA, after all!
-According to Big Think, "she moved into CIA's Directorate of Operations and deployed as a Clandestine Service officer, focused on counterterrorism and counterproliferation.
+According to Big Think, Fox "moved into CIA's Directorate of Operations and deployed as a Clandestine Service officer, focused on counterterrorism and counterproliferation.
 She served in 16 countries in Africa, Asia, and the Middle East, before leaving government service in 2010."

 Former CIA agent Amaryllis Fox worked undercover on counterterrorism efforts for almost 10 years.
 So we want to know, does she believe there are really good guys and bad guys in the world?
 What else should we ask her?Posted by A Plus on Monday, December 12, 2016

-Fox went viral in 2016 when she spoke publically about working undercover in a video for AJ+
+Fox went viral in 2016 when she spoke publicly about working undercover in a video for AJ+

 Amaryllis Fox became widely known in 2016 for a brave and truthful video interview with Al Jezeera (AJ+) about the biggest lesson she learned as a CIA agent: listen to your enemy.

-The video went viral overnight and has since been viewed over 100 million times.
+The video went viral and has since been viewed over 100 million times.